rondinif/gradle-multi-project-poc/README.md

 made to the [question](https://stackoverflow.com/questions/62213471/gradle-and-spring-bootrun-can-not-find-my-class/62293125#62293125) in particular referring to the aspect that **commits can only be made to Advanced**

+it this scenario ( actually not a gradle multi-project):
+- no need to have a `settings.gradle` at the parent directory level of `Advanced`; it satisfy the requirement of not being able to commit outside of `Advanced`
+- it doesn't matter how it's built the `Classic` project, we don't care about it since we can't commit on it
+- we can't use in `Advanced/build.gradle` the `implementation project(':classic')` as dependency since this works only in  *real gradle multi-project scenarios* ; in here we must use a  **file dependency** or another [type of dependecy](https://docs.gradle.org/5.2.1/userguide/dependency_types.html) available for the user's development environment.

 ##### about the reference to the Classic project from the Advanced build.gradle
 according to the [documentation](https://docs.gradle.org/5.2.1/userguide/dependency_types.html#sub:file_dependencies) since the user expressed the need that **commits can only be made to Advanced** the `Classic` project should be referenced as *dependecy* in the `Advanced` project by a **file dependency** or another [type of dependecy](https://docs.gradle.org/5.2.1/userguide/dependency_types.html) available for the user's development environment .